pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ```

 This enables search term suggestions based on both the `title` and `body`
 fields with a [Hamming Distance][hamming-distance] of up to `1` (you can change that).
-You can read more about the [Elastic Search Term Suggester][es-term-suggester]
+You can read more about the [Elasticsearch Term Suggester][es-term-suggester]
-or take a look at the other [Elastic Search Suggesters][es-suggesters].
+or take a look at the other [Elasticsearch Suggesters][es-suggesters].
 For example, there’s a [Completion Suggester][es-completion-suggester] for auto complete functionality.

 Let’s go back to the scenario in which we had a `status` field of type integer taking
 the values of `[0, 1, 2, 3]` indicating whether the article is a draft, private,